 Missouri duck hunting is our best over a variety of water.
 Missouri duck hunting?

 Kansas is for pond and field sets.
 Kansas waterfowl?

 Since 1965.
 We seek to have fewer hunters, more land per hunter with improved habitat quality.
 Each piece of land has been surveyed by one of the two Association partners, Jon Nee or John Wenzel, in most cases more than once.

 We provide the private land access, recommendations where to hunt and a local lodging listing.
 The hunter supplies his own skill and equipment.

-We offer all this at one flat annual rate without hidden costs.
+One flat rate without hidden costs.

 The next step is to review the hunting interest of choice: